Mazuh/frifim/README.md

 A few more steps to finish your initial Firebase setup.
 In your Firebase Console:

-1. Authentication -> Sign-in method: enable at least the "e-mail/password" mode, but Gmail is also a possibility.
+1. Authentication -> Sign-in method: enable at least the "e-mail/password" mode, but Gmail and Facebook is also a possibility.
 2. Cloud Firestore -> Rules: if you're planning to store real data, secure it with a few rules, otherwise just let reading/writing to be free/trusty.